MarkusRosen/markusrosen.github.io/_posts/2020-10-19-keras-regression-efficient-net.md

 ### Installation and Setup

 Before we start the coding process, we need to create a new virtual environment.
 Adjust the following steps if you are using another package manager, like Anaconda.
 I used Python 3.8.2 for the tutorial, but other versions will likely work without any modifications.
 I use TensorFlow 2.3.0 and Keras 2.4.3.
 More details on the library version can be found in the [requirements.txt](https://github.com/MarkusRosen/keras-efficientnet-regression/blob/master/requirements.txt).

+### (Small Update using Conda instead of pip)

+If you prefer a conda setup, I wrote a short blog post about how to [setup Keras with GPU support on Linux](https://rosenfelder.ai/setup-keras-and-tensorflow/) using Miniconda.
+The resulting YAML for this project can be found here.

 Enter the following lines into your command line: